 (ii) if the evidence is intended solely to contradict or rebut evidence on the same subject matter identified by another party under subsection (b)(6)(B), within 30 days after the other party's disclosure.

-(D) The parties must supplement these disclosures when required under subsection (e).
+(D) Supplementing the disclosure.
+The parties must supplement these disclosures when required under subsection (e).

-(E) Unless otherwise ordered by the court, all disclosures under this subsection must be:
+(E) Form of disclosures.
+Unless otherwise ordered by the court, all disclosures under this subsection must be:

 (i) In writing, signed and served; and

-(ii) filed with the court in accordance with subsection (d) of K.S.A.
-60-205, and amendments thereto.
+(ii) filed with the court in accordance with K.S.A.
+60-205(d), and amendments thereto.

-(7) (A) When a party withholds information otherwise discoverable by claiming that the information is privileged or subject to protection as trial preparation material, the party must:
+(7) Claiming privilege or protecting trial preparation materials.
+(A) Information withheld.
+When a party withholds information otherwise discoverable by claiming that the information is privileged or subject to protection as trial preparation material, the party must:

 (i) Expressly make the claim; and